Book cover

 Qua li affidò, senz’alcun discernimento, a titolo di beneficio, e come sinecura, a qualche sfaccendato ben protetto il quale, per due lire al giorno, stando a guardarli, o anche senza guardarli affatto, ne avesse sopportato per alcune ore il tanfo della muffa e del vecchiume.

-He entrusted them here, without any discernment, as a benefit or sinecure, to some idle person well-protected, who, for two lira a day, would either watch them or, without watching at all, endure the stench of mold and old age for a few hours.
+Here they were entrusted, without any discernment, as a benefit and as a sinecure, to some well-protected busybody who, for two lire a day, watching them, or even without watching them at all, endured the stench of mold and old age for a few hours.

-Since, for now (and God knows how much it pains me), I am dead, yes, already twice, but the first time by mistake, and the second...
+Because, for the moment (and God knows how much I regret it), I have indeed died twice, but the first time by mistake, and the second... you'll hear about it.

 L’idea o piuttosto, il consiglio di scrivere mi è venuto dal mio reverendo amico don Eligio Pellegrinotto, che al presente ha in custodia i libri della Boccamazza, e al quale io affido il manoscritto appena sarà terminato, se mai sarà.

-The idea, or rather, the advice to write came to me from my reverend friend Don Eligio Pellegrinotto, who currently has custody of the Boccamazza books, and to whom I will entrust the manuscript once it is finished, if ever it is.
+The idea, or rather, the advice to write came from my reverend friend Don Eligio Pellegrinotto, who currently has custody of the Boccamazza books, and to whom I will entrust the manuscript as soon as it's finished, if it ever is.

 Lo scrivo qua, nella chiesetta sconsacrata, al lume che mi viene dalla lanterna lassù, della cupola; qua, nell’abside riservata al bibliotecario e chiusa da una bassa cancellata di legno a pilastrini, mentre don Eligio sbuffa sotto l’incarico che si è eroicamente assunto di mettere un po’ d’ordine in questa vera babilonia di libri.

-I am writing here, in the deconsecrated church, by the light of the lantern from the dome; here, in the reserved apse for the librarian and closed by a low wooden screen with pilaster supports, while Don Eligio puffs away under the heroic task of bringing some order to this true Babylon of books.
+I'm writing this here, in the deconsecrated little church, by the light coming from the lantern up there, in the dome; here, in the apse reserved for the librarian and enclosed by a low wooden gate with pillars, while Don Eligio puffs away under the task he has heroically taken on of putting some order into this veritable Babel of books.

 Temo che non ne verrà mai a capo.